w3f/Grants-Program/applications/solido.md

 ### Overview

+The project contemplates the development of an open source platform focused on existing tools but implemented within the PolkaDOT / Substrate.io ecosystem such that it allows a rapid adoption of said ecosystem as a single point of interaction between different blockchains both at the information and the level of digital assets, and with the overcommimng of open finance such as Defi and its associated oracles.
+This seeks to have a standard interface for dapp's developers, on Polkadot / Substrate, regardless of the parachain or blockchain with which it is going to interact, all based on open standards and widely used in the industry

 This would dramatically speed up the implementation of !Ink as the language for smart contract development on substrato.io, thus allowing early adoption of these platforms in the smart contract production environment  , almost totally dominated by solidity at the moment.
 Mainly due to the fact that there are very few quick and easy tools to implement for Dapp developers on the PolkaDOT/Substrate.io platform.